 Countries across the globe have faced unprecedented challenges due to the COVID-19 pandemic.
 As of 3rd June 2020, the World Health Organisation report that there have been over 6 million confirmed cases of coronavirus and 379, 044 confirmed deaths – with 216 countries, areas or territories affected worldwide.
+In this blog, you will know How has South African GDP and employment have been affected by COVID-19.

 With countries enforcing lockdowns to reduce the spread of COVID-19, many businesses have closed their doors, supply chains have been disrupted, the tourism industry paused, and imports and exports affected.
 This has had a profound effect on the global economy – and South Africa hasn’t been immune to these challenges.